MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 ## Overview

 In simple terms, a FiveTran custom connector a cloud hosted function that can be setup on a cloud platform of your choice, which allows you to load data into FiveTran with a API FiveTran does not natively support.
-The benefits of this is that these connectors will have the same capabilities of standard connectors
+The benefits of this is that these connectors will have the same capabilities of standard connectors:

 - Incremental updates
 - Source data type inference